 - The Stoic: Has no emotions when first met.

-- Not So Stoic: A rare positive example: Tron is suddenly full of emotion upon the defeat of the MCP, causing everyone to comment on his "silly side".
+- Not So Stoic: A unique positive example: Tron is suddenly full of emotion upon the defeat of the MCP, causing everyone to comment on his "silly side".
 KH 3 D implies that his friendship with Sora allowed Tron to grow a heart.

 I think Tron's been hanging around those guys too much.

 - Techno Babble: When first met, which the others can't quite understand.
 He gets better.

 - Tron Lines: Duh.

 "The one and only GENIE OF THE LAMP!"

 The Genie's lamp was found by Aladdin in the desert and he used it to summon Genie, but it was taken by Jafar and Genie was forced to fight for him until Jafar was defeated.
 Since then, Genie has been a summon support for Sora.